 Jia doesn’t provide the answer to this question and with a final act that falls somewhat short, so does the audience’s satisfaction.
 Nonetheless, Mountains May Depart is an excellent lesson in compelling melodrama and shines a pertinent light on the everyday experiences of China’s left-behind has-beens and morally corrupt have-it-alls.

 Mountains May Depart is out in cinemas across the UK on Friday, December 15th.
-It was made available on BFI Player just after Christmas.
+On Arrow Player on Friday, April 9th (2021).